MoCsabi/WRO2025-FE-StormsNGR/schemes/README.md

 These decks can be mounted on each other with large spacers.
 The steering mechanism we used from the Ackermann Intelligent Car also plays a role in the structural integrity of the robot.

-On the bottom deck we have the adorementioned steering mechanism, differential gearbox, the motor and the battery.
-How the differential gear-system is made up is detailed in the [Drive](#drive) and [The design process of 3D printed parts](#the-design-process-of-3d-printed-parts) sections.
+On the bottom deck we have the aforementioned steering mechanism, differential gearbox, the motor and the battery.
+How the differential gear-system is made up is detailed in the [Drive](#drive) and [The design process of 3D printed parts](#the-design-process-of-3D-printed-parts) sections.
 The motor has to be secured down, for this we used the original motor mounting bracket.
 The battery's position is not important as long as its secured down.
 This decks intentionally contains most of the heaviest components (the motor and the battery) in order to keep the center of gravity low.

 ![bottom deck of the robot with all components](bottom_deck_full.png)